casudo/Shelly-Metric-Exporter/README.md

     ports:
       - <host_port>:<exposed_port>
     environment:
-        - D1_DEVICETYPE=<device_type>
+        - D1_GEN=<device_type>
         - D1_IP=<ip_address>
         - TZ=<your_timezone>
 ```

 ## Plannend for the future
-- Add support for more devices
+- Add support for metrics which are device-specific
-- Add support for more metrics
+- Add support for more metrics in general
 - Add support for notification services (such as Discord)
-- Add frontend for easier configuration
+- Add frontend for easier configuration instead of environment variables

 ### License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details